zeromq/zproject/README.txt

 The value should be a constant that the binding code has access to.

+The following attributes are supported for arguments:

+- `polymorphic` - indicates that the passed class instance is a `sockish` type.
+For an example see CZMQ's zsock class.

 ### API Types

 This is an incomplete list of API types: